Seek Returns logo

 Min

-STX’s Current Ratio of 1.36 aligns with the median group of the Computer Hardware industry, indicating that its short-term liquidity is in line with its sector peers.
+STX’s Current Ratio of 1.38 aligns with the median group of the Technology Hardware, Storage & Peripherals industry, indicating that its short-term liquidity is in line with its sector peers.

-NVDA vs. STX: A comparison of their Current Ratio against their respective Semiconductors and Computer Hardware industry benchmarks.
+NVDA vs. STX: A comparison of their Current Ratio (MRQ) against their respective Semiconductors & Semiconductor Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 NVDA